 The amount of loam required for each square will be dictated by the severity of the renovations and how big the square is (number of pitches on the square).
-Loam materials are generally supplied in 25kg bags, most club groundsmen usually spread between 6-10 bags of loam per pitch.
+Loam materials are generally supplied in 25kg bags, most club groundsmen usually spread between 5-6 bags of loam per pitch.

-Do one wicket at a time and once the loam is spread on the wicket use a lute or drag brush/mat to restore the level.

-After top dressing, if it does not rain for 3 - 4 days, you may be required to water the square.
+Do one pitch at a time and once the loam is spread on the pitch use a lute or drag brush/mat to restore the level.
+When all pitches are completed use the drag mat /brush to level the entire square.
+After top dressing and seeding, if it does not rain for 3 - 4 days, you may be required to water the square.
 The seed will germinate over a period of 10 - 14 days and once the sward is well established, roughly between 3 to 4 weeks after germination, you should cut your square to the height of 1 inch.

+3 - 4 weeks after seeding

+6 - 7 weeks after seeding

-You may need to cut again in November depending on the growth.
+You may need to cut your square again in November depending on the growth.

 You should also fertilise the square at this stage to help it through the autumn/winter period.

 Apply a low Nitrogen (N) fertiliser product, something with a mix of 5:5:15.NPK.
-You should fertilise every 4 to 6 weeks to ensure that the grass remains healthy.
+You should fertilise again in January/February to ensure that the grass remains healthy.
 Do not fertilise when frost is prevalent as this will damage the grass.

 Between November and early March, AERATION IS ESSENTIAL to relieve compaction and encourage root development.
-Use a solid tine spiker as many times as possible and try to spike to a depth of 4 inches.
+Use a solid tine spiker every 4-6 weeks and try to spike to a depth of 4 inches.

-Depending on the growth of your sward during the winter, you may need to cut it again, keeping it at a height of 1 inch.
+Depending on the growth of your sward during the winter, you may need to cut your square again, keeping it at a height of 1 inch.

-Towards the end of March, apply a fertiliser with a higher level of Nitrogen (9% - 12%) that has Iron in it as this will kill any moss that may have appeared during the winter months.
+Towards the mid/end of March, apply a fertiliser with a higher level of Nitrogen (9% - 12%).
+You may need to use a fertilise that that has Iron in it as this will kill any moss that may have appeared during the winter months.
 The higher level of Nitrogen will increase the sward of grass which is essential to make good wickets.